lorenzofelletti/learning_rust/notes/3_Structs.md

 ### Ownership of Struct Data
 It's possible for structs to store references, but to do so requires the use of *lifetimes*.
 Lifetimes ensure that the data referenced by a struct is valid for as long as the struct is.

+### Methods
+#### Defining Methods
+To define a method on a struct, we put the `impl` keyword and then the name of the struct.
+Inside the `impl` block is where we define the methods, which have the same syntax as functions.

+### Automatic Referencing and Dereferencing
+Rust does dereferencing automatically when we call methods with `&self` or `&mut self` as a parameter.
+This means we don't have to write `&` or `&mut` before `self` when we call methods.
+This feature is called *automatic referencing and dereferencing*.

+### Associated Functions
+Associated functions are similar to static methods in other languages.
+They're associated with a struct, but don't have access to the struct's data.
+They're still in the `impl` block, but they don't take `self` as a parameter.
+Associated functions are often used for constructors that will return a new instance of the struct.